homiedopie/beberlei.de/_sources/2014/08/11/spotting_featureenvy_and_refactoring.txt

 Object-Oriented and Domain-Driven Design is about: Modelling concepts of the domain by encapsulating data and behavior.

-Learning to spot this kind of FeatureEnvy is a very good way to incrementally improve your legacy code base towards better models.
+Learning to spot this kind of Feature Envy is a very good way to incrementally improve your legacy code base towards better models.
 I find it very interesting that the focus on fixing technical code-smells duplication and feature envy actually leads to a better domain model.
 As a side effect it massively